Jozef Tiso: Slovak secession

-In February 1939, Dr Tiso entered into negotiations with Germany for a fully independent Slovakia, separated from Czechoslovakia.
+Tiso initially sought to distance Slovakia from German influence, but with his nation's underdeveloped economy facing a budget deficit of one billion crowns and relations with the central government in Prague deteriorating, Tiso gradually pursued economic talks with Germany.
+Coincidingly, Adolf Hitler sought to use Slovakia as a tool to destroy the Czechoslovak Republic.
+In February 1939, Tiso entered into negotiations with Germany for a fully independent Slovakia, separated from Czechoslovakia.
 He held direct meetings with the German representative Arthur Seyss-Inquart, in which Tiso initially expressed doubts as to whether an independent Slovakia would be a viable entity.
 Czech military units subsequently occupied Slovakia and forced Tiso out of office on 9 March.
 However the Ruthenians, also resentful of the inclusion of their lands in Czechoslovakia, and the oppressions of the Prague government, now also sought autonomy.

 Tiso's Catholic-conservative feelings initially inhibited him from what appeared to be revolutionary moves.
 However, within a few days Hitler invited Tiso to Berlin, and offered assistance for Slovak nationhood.
 Hitler suggested that Slovakia should declare independence under German protection (i.e.: Protectorate status), and that if not Hungary might annex the remaining territory of Slovakia.
 Without making an agreement, Tiso now requested the Czecho-Slovak President to call a meeting of the Slovak Diet for 14 March.
 During that session Tiso made a speech informing the Diet of his conversation with Hitler, confirming that he reserved any move for an independence decision to come from the Slovak Diet.
 On the initiative of the President of the assembly, Martin Sokol (himself previously a strong proponent of the Czecho-Slovak state with guaranteed autonomy for Slovakia), endorsed a declaration of independence.
 On 15 March, Germany occupied the remaining rump of Czechoslovakia after Hitler coerced a sick Czech President Emil Hácha into acquiescing.